The waste of human resources caused by poor selection procedures should pain the professional conscience of I–O psychologists.

 This is a quote from the paper Stubborn Reliance on Intuition and Subjectivity in Employee Selection, written by Scott Highhouse.

 I want to emphasize the complexity.
 I used to think of social sciences as more fuzzy than the hard sciences, but now I simply view them as having more variables.
 The simple example I think of is dropping a rock.
 If I am a physicist and I want to know what will happen to the sand when I drop the rock, then I can figure that out by running some trials.
 But what if the shape of the rock is different each trial?
-What if the size and behavior of the sand grains vary?
-What if the rock's relationship with her mother and how much sleep she got last night affects how fast it falls?
+What if the size of the sand grains vary each time?
+What if the rock's relationship with her mother and how much sleep she got last night and her genetics all affect how fast it falls?
 I think of social sciences sort of like that: theoretically we could isolate and control all the variables, but realistically it isn't feasible.
 I wish I could just do randomized control trials, having each applicant do the job one hundred times in one hundred different identical universes, and then see which applicant was successful in the highest number of trials.
 But as one of my favorite quotes in all of the social sciences says, "god gave all the easy problems to the physicists."

 My partner tells me that I read an impressive number of books each year and that I should brag about it, but I haven't yet found a way to do that without making myself cringe due to awkward boasting.
 Thus, I'll just leave it at "quite a few."
 However, if you want recommendations for books on a particular topic I am happy to share recommendations.